 - Stoneware – I covet any stoneware by Le Creuset, but we haven’t splurged on any of it yet.

 - Juicer – This is something we’ve managed to live without.
 Usually when we’re making beverages, we use our blender or our food processor and they’ve sufficed for us.

 - Popcorn Maker – I definitely disagree here.
 Her reasoning behind this was allowing children to participate in the process, but it just takes up extra space and is unnecessary when stovetop popcorn is so easy and tasty.

 - Dehydrator – This has been invaluable for making yogurt as well as dehydrating nuts and fruit.

 - Jet Stream Oven – I’ve actually found my toaster oven to be a great substitute for the microwave, though it may not cook as fast as a microwave or jet stream oven.

 To this list I would add:

 - Crockpot/Slowcooker – I have two (one that has 3 different inserts but is sadly no longer sold), and I love them both, especially as I use them to not only make no-fuss meals, but also to make stock.
-It’s fantastic in the summer time when I don’t want to heat up the whole house by turning on the oven.
+It’s fantastic in the summertime when I don’t want to heat up the whole house by turning on the oven.

 I am, by no means, a kitchen expert.
 But these are the things I’ve found to be essential in my little kitchen.
 What would you add to this list?